mattalagala/datenightExperiment/README.md

 Tomorrow if I have time I will work on adding a dropdown so that it lists all the category options instead of typing it in.

 Please review and let me know.

+# update 6 April 2020

+Added new code to make the search fields into selectors, this required another network request.

+Also added code where the unused category will return to default.

+I will be doing the same to the drinks selection.